weishengwu/eShopOnContainers---msft/Roadmap-and-Milestones-(January-March-2017).md

 - Implement a SAGA example of a long running instance of a business process (similar to a workflow but implemented as a class with state persistence).
 The business process would be the "Order-Process-Saga" workflow, involving multiple mock services like PaymentGateway, StockChecking, etc. while changing the Order's state until the order is shipped.
 Then a background job which fakes ordre delivery and changes order states to delivered.

+- Resilient synchronous communication - Like when using Circuit Breaker

 - (To be Confirmed) In the Windows Containers fork, implement and add an ASP.NET WebForms application (running as a Windows Container) consuming the same microservices, as an example of "lift and shift" scenario.

 - (To be Confirmed) In the Windows Containers fork, implement and add a simple WCF microservice/container implementing any logic like a simulated legacy Payment Gateway, as an example of "lift and shift" scenario.